Ebonsignori/Operating-Systems-Fall-2018/lecture_9 (9-18)/README.md

 All user threads are mapped to kernel threads by a system process.

-Kernel threads execute faster than user thread, but are created slower than user threads.
-(See recording).
+Kernel threads execute faster than a user thread, but are created slower than user threads.
+(TODO: See recording to improve what else he says about this).

 #### User vs Kernel Threads
-1. (see slides)
+1. User threads are created faster and scheduled faster than kernel threads, but are slower in terms of execution.
-2. In a single thread hardware (where only one thread can be processed at a time)
+2. In a single thread hardware (where only one thread can be processed at a time):
-    - (TODO: See slides)
+    1. If a user thread goes to a "wait" state, so do all of its peers
+    2. If a kernel thread goes to a "wait" state, then the Kernel may execute another thread from its peers.

-### Multi Threading
+## Multi Threading Models
-User threads map 1-1 to kernel threads.
-(See slides)

-1-1

-M-1

-N-M
-If you have M (bigger) user threads and N (smaller) kernel threads.
+The following 3 models show the mappings of user threads onto kernel threads.

-Some will go in parallel, some will be seq.
-(TODO: slides)
+*See the slides on page 3 of the [Lecture 9 Slides](./slides_9.pdf)*

+**1-1 (one-to-one):**
+- Advantage: Great Parallelism
+- Disadvantage: High Overhead Cost

+**M-1 (many-to-one):**
+- Advantage: Low Overhead Cost
+- Disadvantage: No Parallelism

+**M-N (many-to-many):**

+*Where m <= n* Where M are user threads (more of) and N are kernel threads (less or equal to).
+When not equal, some threads will execute in parallel, and some will execute sequentially.
+- Advantage: Some Overhead Cost, Some Parallelism
+- Disadvantage: Only to a degree of the advantages provided by other two methods

 ## Threading Issues
+There are three issues with threading
 1. Fork and Exec System Calls
+2. Cancellation
+3. Signal Handling

+### Fork and Exec System Calls
 If a thread wants to create another thread it uses Fork.
-Give a name, X and create new thread, X.
+When forking, the thread will create new thread, and name it, X.

-If you have a user thread t1.

-You are using `Fork t2` inside of t1.
+If you have a user thread **t1**, and you use `Fork t2` inside of **t1** to create the forked thread, t2.

 Within the larger process memory space, t1 is copied into t2 exactly the way it is, but gives it its own name, t2.

-You need a system call to go into t2 and Exec clears the contents of t2 and brings in the context of t2.
-Before calling `Frok` t2, t1 decides the contents of t2 and then calls Fork.
-Some systems automatically call Exec, but some systems require a manual `Exec` sys call.
+You need a system call to go into t2, and that call is `Exec`.
+Exec clears the contents of t2 and brings in the context of t2.
+Before calling `Fork t2`, t1 decides on the contents of t2.

+Some systems automatically call Exec, but some systems require a manual `Exec` system call after a Fork is made.

-This happens before the user thread is mapped to the kernel thread.
+*This process happens before the user thread is mapped to the kernel thread.*

+### Cancellation
-2. Cancellation: Termination of a thread before it is completed.
+Cancellation is termination of a thread before it is completed.

+**Example of when cancellation is needed:** A DBMS is retrieving data from a database using several threads.
+One thread returns the result and thus the other threads must be canceled.

-In two ways:
+It happens in two ways:
-    1. Asynchronous: Immediately cancel the target thread.
+1. **Asynchronous:** Immediately cancel the target thread.
 As soon as you say cancel, it cancels.
     - Problems:
-            - Updating Data: Suppose you have a thread in the middle of updating a database and is not finished updating and you send an async cancel call.
-You now have inconsistency in your database.
+        - Updating Data: Suppose you have a thread in the middle of updating a database and it is not finished updating when you send an asynchronous cancel call.
+You now have **inconsistency** in your database.
-            - Reallocation of resources: Can not be 100% relieved and given to other resources.
-If thread is in middle of updating and something happens, **Rollback** database returns to status before the updating started.
-During rollback it needs some resources that the thread is using, but cannot get it.
+        - Reallocation of resources: Resources can not be 100% relieved and given to other resources.
+If the thread is in middle of updating and something happens, the **Rollback** database function returns to the state of the database before the updating started.
+During rollback, the database needs some resources that the thread is using, but cannot get them.
-    2. Deferred (periodic cancellation): Check in a loop if there is a cancellation.
+2. **Deferred (periodic cancellation):** Check in a loop if there is a cancellation.
-        - Overhead cost: Loop that checks periodically, steals cpu cycles.
+    - Overhead cost: The loop that checks periodically for the cancellation signal, steals cpu cycles.

-3. Signal Handling:
+### Signal Handling
-**Signal** : Generally speaking, interrupts and traps are signals.
+ - *Signal Definition* : Generally speaking, interrupts and traps are signals.
+(TODO: Is there a better definition than this?)

+#### Steps of signal application
-A resource issues a signal.
-(TODO: See slides)
+1. A resource issues a signal.

-(TODO: Slides again)
+2. It is delivered to another resource.
+3. The receiving resource handles it using either:
+    1. A user defined signal handler
+    2. A system defined signal handler (default signal handler)
+    3. Some resources use both types of handles

-Signal Types:
+#### Signal Types
-    1. Synchronous:  (TODO: slides)
+1. Synchronous: Sender and receiver are the same
-    2. Asynchronous:
+2. Asynchronous: Sender and receiver are different

+#### Signal Delivery
-The signal is delivered...
-(TODO: Slides)
+The signal is delivered to a source by delivering it to:
+1. The thread the the signal applies
+2. Every thread within the process
+3. A group of threads within the process
+4. A predefined thread

 ## Thread Pool